Doing Business with Statewide IT Procurement

 - Improve the management and transparency of IT: Better utilize the state’s IT resources by increasing visibility into what the State has, what it costs, and how the State uses it.

 - Modernize and centralize IT operations: Modernize and centralize technology operations to effectively support a 21st century government.

 - Empower our citizens through technology: Provide transparent, easy-to-use, and customer-focused government and student services.

-- Promote better decision-making through analytics: Leverage the State’s data to make more informed decisions, policies, and laws.
+- Promote better decision-making through analytics: Leverage the state’s data to make more informed decisions, policies, and laws.

-The Government Data Analytics Center (GDAC) is developing a comprehensive master data management tool to document the State’s data sources and definitions, as well as any quality issues associated with the data in terms of accuracy, currency, and completeness.
+The Government Data Analytics Center is developing a comprehensive master data management tool to document the state’s data sources and definitions, as well as any quality issues associated with the data in terms of accuracy, currency, and completeness.
 Evaluating a data source at the enterprise level with varying business perspectives can point out these types of data quality concerns.
 Based on this knowledge, the GDAC can work with the data source agency to identify ways to improve and expand the capture of quality data to support more accurate analysis and decisions.

 North Carolina constituencies expect great digital experiences when engaging with state government.
 Our goal is to deliver content, resources and services anytime, anywhere and on any device.
 We aim to deliver user-centric digital services with an emphasis on accessibility, ease-of-use and consistency while ensuring security and reliability.

 The N.C.
 Department of Information Technology administers Digital Commons, a customized content management platform running on the open-source Drupal framework (currently Drupal 9) and hosted on FedRAMP compliant Amazon Web Services.
 As the state's enterprise web content management system, Digital Commons is considered the standard delivery platform for web and digital content.

 The platform supports more than 60 websites for agencies, boards and commission, including the nc.gov Constituent Portal